MicrosoftDocs/win32/desktop-src/properties/propdesc-schema-numberformat.md

 </tr>
 <tr class="odd">
 <td>Duration</td>
 <td>Formats the value as a duration.
-Use &lt;formatDurationAs&gt; to specify the duration format.
+Use <formatDurationAs&gt; to specify the duration format.
 Requires the property to be UInt64.</td>
 </tr>
 </tbody>
 </table>